 "As a young professional aspiring to have a sustained impact on the community around me, I consider representing CVARR as coordinator a true honor.
 The work of CVARR has shown me the possibilities of progress through collaboration and the power behind partnership."

 “I joined the coalition because I believe in the work.
 I believe that we need to come together as a community; businesses, agencies, community service boards, grassroots, and the like, to tackle addiction.
 We need to use all our resources.
 If we see any changes, we’re going to see it…

-“Substance use is a community issue that requires a community response.
+Program Manager of Prevention and Wellness Services at Horizon Behavioral Health “Substance use is a community issue that requires a community response.
 Therefore, I believe in the power of collaborative problem solving to address the challenges of substance use, prevention, treatment and recovery.
-After 19 years of working in the field of substance use prevention in Central Virginia, I believe CVARR…
+After 19 years of working in the…

-Jeffrey is a Clinical Social Worker Specialist at Horzon Behaviral Health in Lynchburg, Virginia
+Jeffrey is a Clinical Social Worker Specialist at Horizon Behavioral Health in Lynchburg, Virginia